 Superfood bowls offer the perfect balance of macronutrients and are loaded with essential vitamins and minerals.
-High in fiber and taste, these bowls leave you full and satisfied, whether it’s the first or final meal of the day.
+High in fiber and flavor, these bowls leave you full and satisfied, whether it’s the first or final meal of the day.
 The best part?
-Building a superfood bowl is only minor construction, as simple as four basic building blocks and whatever superfood ingredients you have on hand.
+Building a superfood bowl is only minor construction; as simple as four basic building blocks and whatever superfoodie ingredients you have on hand.

 Brown rice is on standby in most kitchen cabinets, but trendier options include quinoa, freekeh, and millet.
 Barley is a great choice for those who enjoy chewiness in their grains.
 This foundation bulks up your meal with protein and fiber while adding a slight nuttiness- the key is to choose a grain that is whole and unrefined.
 Superfood bowls are an exciting way to get to know unconventional whole grains, like kamut, farro, wild rice, and wheatberries.